Skip to main content

 The _siInstances functionality is only valid for the following multi-instance-enabled Agent installers: SAP, SAPBW, and Windows.

-4. Edit the _siPath variable if you do not wish to install to the default path for the command chosen.
-If you do not define a custom path, x86 packages will install to %ProgramFiles(x86)%\OpConxps and x64 packages will install to %ProgramFiles%\OpConxps.
+4. Edit the _siPath variable if you do not want to install to the default path.
+If you do not define a custom path, x86 packages install to %ProgramFiles(x86)%\OpConxps and x64 packages install to %ProgramFiles%\OpConxps.

-5. Edit the _siParameter variable if you wish to specify a custom value for a parameter for the command chosen.
-If you do not define any custom parameter values, the default values will be used.
-Refer to the Silent Install Parameters section for a complete list of parameters.
+5. Edit the _siParameter variable to specify custom values for any parameters.
+If you do not define custom parameter values, the default values are used.
+Refer to Silent Install Parameters for a complete list of parameters.

 Example